 For this reason, the most important thing you can do after discovering you have experienced data loss is to stop using the storage device that contained the lost files.
 The faster you stop using the device, the better your chances of getting them back.

 If you’ve accidentally deleted a file, it isn’t immediately erased from your hard drive.
-Instead, the space it occupied is marked as being available to the operating system.
+Instead, the space it occupies is marked as being available to the operating system.
 It may be overwritten when new data is saved to the device.
 With the right open-source file recovery software, you can safely retrieve it.

 Recovery software can also help if you have inadvertently formatted a drive or partition.
 In cases of physical damage, it is unlikely that recovery software will be able to help.
+In these situations, it's best to contact a data recovery service.
+But, if the damage was caused by a logical issue, you can recover the formatted storage with an appropriate open-source tool.

 In Conclusion